fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * Use a third party solution
     * AWS does not provide a solution for Network packet inspection, IDS/IPS
     * You will need to run host based solution in EC2 - Alert Logic, Trend Micro, Mcafee
+* A host based IDS solution compliments the features available within AWS
+    * WAF - Provides edge security before a threat arrives at your environment edge
+    * IDS Appliance - Monitor and analyses data as it moves in your plafform
+    * AWs Config - Ensures a stable and compliant configuration of account level aspects
+    * SSM - Ensures compute resources are compliant with patch levels
+    * Inspector - Reviews resources for know exploits and questionable OS/Software configurations
+    * Host Based IDS - Handles everything else

 ### Active Directory Federation with AWS